Pradders/BaderChargeTransition_ASE_atomicplotter/README.md

 This analysis will calculate the Bader charge difference between the initial and final stages of a transition state (e.g., NEB).

 ## Folder and file access
 The atomic positions (POSCAR/CONTCAR) and the Bader charges (ACF.dat) will have been collected through VASP calculations.
 These will be placed within the initial and final folders of each reaction/transition, relative to the main.py file, which is the main file that executes the code.
 The names of the initial and final folders are respectively "ini" and "fin" by default and additional and/or replacement names (e.g., "initial", "final", "is", "fs") can be provided.
+If a .json file containing the maximum desired Bader charge already exists, then the user can choose to import the value or ignore it.

 ## Projection
 Additionally, atoms will be shifted in a given direction in case they (particularly adsorbates) extend over the unit cell dimensions, especially in the x,y planes and will be relative to the atom in each system that possesses the highest radius.
 The user will need to input integers of the x, y shifts, which will be multiplied by the maximum covalent diameter in the system (i.e., input such integers as -1, 0, +1, etc., where negative = left/down shift and positive = right/up shift).
 That is, all of the atoms will be shifted left, right, up, or down depending on what input value and sign is input.